regadior/all-tracker/README.md

 ## ℹ️ About

-This project consists of a web made with `Reactjs` in frontend and `Spring Boot` in backend , using the client-server architecture.
+This project consists of a web made with `Nextjs` in frontend and `Spring Boot` in backend , using the client-server architecture.
 The main idea of ​​this website is to track the price of amazon products.

 ## ⚒ General-App-Features
 - Branching strategy using *git-flow*